 The Burke-Litwin Change Model

-The Burke-Litwin model is an organizational change model which says that organizations have 12 key factors that need to be considered when assessing change.
-These factors are grouped into different levels of factors.
 At the most macro level there are external factors.
-At the next level down are strategic factors, followed by operating factors and individual factors, before we reach the most micro factor grouping which is output.
+At the next level down are strategic factors, which include organizational culture.
+These are followed by operating factors and individual factors, before we reach the most micro factor grouping which is output.

 Within this model the interconnected nature of the factors is shown to be somewhat determined by the level of the factors.
 For example, the strategic factors are most impacted by the external factors and the operating factors, the factor levels that they are sandwiched between.

 Organizations often seek to change and improve, and often use organizational development programs to do so.
 There are many models that seek to explain how change in organizations happens.
 Some models to consider in the first instance include Kotter’s 8 Step Model, Lewin’s Change Model and the ADKAR model.